autonomyowner/Moteib-/CONFIGURATION_SUMMARY.md

 ## Supabase Authentication & Room Management Configuration

-This document summarizes all the configuration changes made to integrate Supabase authentication and room management into your NeuroCanvas application.
+This document summarizes all the configuration changes made to integrate Supabase authentication and room management into your TRAVoices application.

 ---